Zero-Sploit/FlipperZero-Subghz-DB/README.md

 # FlipperZero-Subghz-DB

-A curated collection of Sub-GHz files for the Flipper Zero device, intended solely for educational and research purposes.
+A curated and the largest collection of Sub-GHz files for the Flipper Zero device — for educational and research purposes only.

+📁 23,477 Files | 📂 1,189 Folders
+This massive archive is built to make exploring Sub-GHz signals with your Flipper Zero easier, faster, and more accessible.

 # Disclaimer:
 These files have been sourced from various public repositories and contributors in the Flipper community.